Johnson election victory propels Britain towards swift Brexit

 BIGGEST WIN SINCE THATCHER

-A vindication for Johnson and his simple campaign message, "Get Brexit Done", the result represented the biggest House of Commons majority for the Conservatives since Margaret Thatcher's 1987 triumph.
+The election result, a vindication of Johnson's simple campaign message, "Get Brexit Done", marked the biggest House of Commons majority for the Conservatives since Margaret Thatcher's 1987 triumph.

 Sterling jumped by 2.5%, its biggest rise in nearly three years, on the first signs of the scale of Johnson's victory, before giving up some of those gains.
 Shares in companies that rely on the British economy soared.

+"Business after business want an end to the uncertainty," said finance minister Sajid Javid.
+"And already because of the election result, I know today, from this morning, there are investors that have decided to deploy money and invest money in the United Kingdom," he added, declining to name them.

-The Brexit issue, which has consumed politics and the public debate in Britain since 2016, has eroded traditional party loyalties, dividing the nation along new fault lines of urban vs rural, young vs old, and graduates vs non-graduates.
+The Brexit issue has eroded traditional party loyalties, dividing the nation along new faultlines of urban vs rural, young vs old, and graduates vs non-graduates.

 Frustrated at the country's failure to quit the EU since then, and at Labour's equivocal stance on Brexit, large numbers of voters deserted the party and flocked to the Conservatives, leaving the Red Wall full of holes.